 Roots of Resilience provides the following professional supports:

-- Workshops (offering as Webinar series for 2020): Workshops for teachers/providers to strengthen their knowledge of trauma and resilience in children’s development, learn to use a trauma-lens, and plan and practice practical strategies for reflection and application to nurture resilience in themselves, children, and families.
+- Workshops (in-person or virtual): Workshops for teachers/providers to strengthen their knowledge of trauma and resilience in children’s development, learn to use a trauma-lens, and plan and practice practical strategies for reflection and application to nurture resilience in themselves, children, and families.

 - 3-6 hours: Developing a Trauma-Lens to Nurture Resilience